Nash, Khudobin help Bruins snap 4-game skid, beat Islanders

 The Bruins had a 10-5 shots advantage in the middle period as the score remained tied at 1 heading for the third.

-The Bruins had a goal waved off with 4:16 left in the first period when it was ruled that forward David Backes made contact with Greiss.
+The Bruins had a goal waved off with 4:16 left in the first period when it was ruled that Backes made contact with Greiss.

 UP NEXT